0nyr/journals2data/README.md

 Started to work again on URL evaluation layer integration.
 Dataframe conversion in progress.

+Next step is code integration and refactoring of Cedric/5IF code...

 * [X] Finish the VM installation.
 Set up
 * [X] Install Conda
 * [X] Learn to use `conda`.
 Then set up `venv`